wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

 ##### 169 Appeal on question of law

-*   (1) If, in respect of any appeal under [section 162][196], the Board or the Registrar or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the Registrar or the appellant may appeal to the High Court by way of case stated for the opinion of that court on the question of law only.
+*   (1) If, in respect of any appeal under [section 162][196], the Board or the Registrar or the appellant is dissatisfied with any decision of the District Court as being erroneous in point of law, the Board or the Registrar or the appellant may appeal to the High Court on the question of law only.

     (2) Every appeal under this section must be heard and determined in accordance with rules of court.

-    (3) However, [Part 4][293] of the Summary Proceedings Act 1957 (including the other provisions of that Act which are applied in that Part), so far as it relates to appeals by way of case stated on questions of law only, applies, so far as it is applicable and with all necessary modifications, to every appeal under this section.
+    (3) [Subpart 8][296] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

+    Section 169(1): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 169(3): replaced, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Miscellaneous provisions, consequential amendments, and repeals